Mike Burns (South Carolina politician)

 James Mikell "Mike" Burns (born June 9, 1952) is an American politician.
 He is a member of the South Carolina House of Representatives from the 17th District, serving since 2013.
 He is a member of the Republican party.

 Burns is a member of the South Carolina Freedom Caucus.
 He also serves on the House Agriculture, Natural Resources & Environmental Affairs and the Regulations and Administrative Procedures Committees.

 On December 13, 2017, Burns and fellow South Carolina representative Bill Chumley proposed building a monument to South Carolina's black Confederate soldiers, although the historical record shows that no such soldiers existed.

-In 2023, Burns was one of 21 Republican co-sponsors of the South Carolina Prenatal Equal Protection Act of 2023, which would make women who had abortions eligible for the death penalty.
+In the 2023-2024 and 2025-2026 sessions of the South Carolina House of Representatives, Burns has filed bills to ban all plant and animal based foods from being "Certified SC Grown" food.
+The bills put forward would all ban foods that contain mRNA from being considered "Certified SC Grown" food.